Ed Balls: Ed Balls Day

 On 28 April 2011, Balls, urged by an assistant to search Twitter for a recent article about himself, accidentally entered his intended search term in the wrong box and sent a tweet reading only "Ed Balls".
 The tweet was retweeted by thousands; Balls was unaware that it was possible to delete tweets.
 The tweet has never been deleted.
 The incident is now celebrated as "Ed Balls Day" every 28 April, with followers retweeting his original message and commemorating the occasion in other ways.
 When invited to send something to be auctioned to raise funds for the party in 2015, Balls submitted a framed, signed printout of the tweet.
 To celebrate "Ed Balls Day" in 2016, Balls baked a cake featuring the tweet.

 Six years on from the original tweet, Ed Balls Day 2017 drew tweets from organisations including Virgin Atlantic and the National Trust – the latter in response to a tweet parodying Prime Minister Theresa May's criticism of the National Trust for omitting the word "Easter" from promotional material for Easter egg hunts.

-Ten years after the incident Ed Balls Day was still being celebrated, with many offering each other a "Happy Ed Balls Day" online, in the style of a public holiday.
+Ten years after the incident, Ed Balls Day was still being celebrated, with many offering each other a "Happy Ed Balls Day" online, in the style of a public holiday.

+On 17 November 2024, Ed Balls made "Ed Balls" the first post on his Bluesky account.

 Political activities

 Balls has played a prominent role in the Fabian Society.
 In 1992, he wrote a Fabian pamphlet advocating Bank of England independence, a policy adopted when Gordon Brown became Chancellor in 1997.
 Balls was elected Vice-Chair of the Fabian Society for 2006 and Chair of the Fabian Society for 2007.
-As Vice-Chair of the Fabian Society, he launched the Fabian Life Chances Commission report in April 2006 and opened the Society's Next Decade lecture series in November 2006, arguing for closer European cooperation on the environment.
+As Vice-Chair of the Fabian Society, he launched the Fabian Life Chances Commission report in April 2006 and opened the society's Next Decade lecture series in November 2006, arguing for closer European cooperation on the environment.

 Balls has been a central figure in New Labour's economic reform agenda.
 He and Brown have differed from the Blairites in being keen to stress their roots in Labour Party intellectual traditions such as Fabianism and the co-operative movement, as well as their modernising credentials in policy and electoral terms.
 In a New Statesman interview in March 2006, Martin Bright writes that Balls "says the use of the term 'socialist' is less of a problem for his generation than it has been for older politicians like Blair and Brown, who remain bruised by the ideological warfare of the 1970s and 1980s".
 In the interview, Balls said:

 Balls attended the 2006, 2014, and 2015 Bilderberg meetings.
 Balls was a member of the Labour Friends of Israel.